• Skip to main content

 you can operate the above circuit with a battery as well, however you will need two 12V batteries and connect them in series.

-just remove the four diode bridge and the capacitor and the transformer and connect the battery as explained below:
+just remove the four diode bridge and the capacitor and the transformer and connect the battery as I have explained below:

 The center series connection of the two batteries will join with the line which is marked with a "ground" symbol.